izaakrogan/site-update.github.io/_harp/academy/_apply.md

 We may also request a short in-person paired programming session (remote sessions can also be arranged).

 We also now run a pre-course programme.
 The aim of the programme is to give promising candidates a chance to continue with their preparation in a supportive environment, while also volunteering to work as part of a small business development team.
-Just check the "I am interested in participating in the internship programme" box when completing the application form.
+Just check the "I am interested in participating in the pre-course programme" box when completing the application form.

 ## Application deadlines